Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mtt/abt/sample2/index.rst

 .. image:: img/screen5.png

 * Change the page content in the child page in accordance with an mode `\B`.
-Title is `title` and two images.
+The page `title` and two images.

 Similarly we proceed with the mode `\C`.